 I have been sewing for my kids since the day they were born.
 It’s been a fun ride, sometimes they let me make whatever I want and sometimes they like to tell me what they want.
 These days they want the “cool” and “trendy” band tees.
 The only problem is it’s hard to find their size, or style.
 Lucky for them I sew and can make them whatever they so desire.

-For this particular tee I used a soon to be released pattern and hacked it a bit for a perfect dolman tee. (more on that hack later) Then I designed a cut file (for a silhouette or cricut machine) so that Abbey could have the band tee she has always wanted.
+For this particular tee I used the Olivia Tee pattern and hacked it a bit for a perfect dolman tee.
+(How to make any pattern a dolman sleeve) Then I designed a cut file (for a silhouette or cricut machine) so that Abbey could have the band tee she has always wanted.
 I have the free file here for you incase you want to make your own and I will show you how I do layered HTV (heat transfer vinyl) which allows you create a lot of fun designs.

 Download the free cut file here.